 - Personalize.
 If possible, store names with emails so you can address to the individual (e.g. Dear Jane,)

 Direct Marketing is generally not the most cost-effective tactic, but if you have it in your budget, it can be a great way to target facilities in your area.
 When planning for a direct marketing campaign:

 - Include cost to print, mail, and design, if you choose not to use our template, in your budget planning.

-- If you do plan to use the AANAC template and customize for your event, contact Alix Murrell as soon as possible so we can prepare it for you.
+- If you do plan to use the AANAC templates and customize for your event, you can download and edit templates on TP Central